kossnocorp/mothership/README.md

 ### Setting Up

-To speed up image building, we use Docker Build Cloud, to begin, create a local instance of the cloud builder on your machine:
+To speed up image building, we use Docker Build Cloud.
+To begin, create a local instance of the cloud builder on your machine:

 ```bash
 docker buildx create --driver cloud kossnocorp/mothership
 ```

-To build an image, add `--builder cloud-kossnocorp-mothership` flag to the `docker buildx build` command, e.g.,:
+To build an image, add the `--builder cloud-kossnocorp-mothership` flag to the `docker buildx build` command, e.g.,:

 ```bash
 docker buildx build --builder cloud-kossnocorp-mothership --platform linux/amd64 --file images/base/Dockerfile --tag kossnocorp/dev-base .